YOGTZE case: Background

-Shortly thereafter, Stoll went to his favorite pub in Wilnsdorf, where he ordered a beer and fell on the ground, injuring his face.
+Shortly thereafter, Stoll went to his favorite pub (named "Papillon") in Wilnsdorf, where he ordered a beer and fell on the ground, injuring his face.
 Witnesses stated that he was not under the influence of alcohol and that he suddenly lost consciousness.

 He awoke and drove away in his VW Golf I. It is not known what he did in the next two hours.
 At around 01:00 on 26 October 1984, he went to Haigerseelbach, where he grew up.
-There, he talked to a woman he knew from his childhood and mentioned a "horrible incident."
-Since it was so late at night, the woman advised him to go to his parents' place, and talk to them instead.
-He then left.
+There, he talked to a woman he knew from his childhood and mentioned a "horrible incident, which was about to take place this night."
+Since it was so late at night, the woman advised him to go to his parents' place and talk to them instead.
+He disagreed, stating that "they wouldn't understand him".
+Insisting on leaving, the woman told him to return to Anzhausen and his wife.
+Agreeing to her advice, he left.

 Discovery

 At approximately 03:00, two truck drivers discovered Stoll's crashed vehicle in a trench adjacent to the A45, near the Hagen-Süd exit, 100 km from Haigerseelbach.

-Both truck drivers testified to having seen an injured person in a white jacket walking near the car.
+Both truck drivers testified independently of each other to have seen an injured person in a white jacket walking near the car.
 After calling law enforcement, the drivers found the severely injured Günther Stoll naked in his car.
-He was conscious and mentioned four male persons who had been with him in the car, and had run away.
+He was conscious and mentioned four male persons who had been with him in the car and had run away.
 When asked if the men were his friends, Stoll denied it.
 He died on the way to the hospital.

-The investigation
+Investigation

-The criminal investigation showed that Stoll was injured before the crash, and must have been hit by a car elsewhere, and subsequently positioned in the passenger's seat of his car and driven to the location where he was discovered.
+The criminal investigation showed that Stoll was injured before the crash, and initially concluded that he had been hit by a car elsewhere, and subsequently positioned in the passenger's seat of his car and driven to the location where he was discovered.
+Contrary to his injuries, the damage to the car occurred at the location where the car was found.

-It was also concluded that he was naked at the time he was run over.
+It was also concluded that he was naked at the time he was supposedly run over.
 Other drivers reported seeing a hitchhiker at the Hagen-Süd exit.
 Neither the hitchhiker nor the person in the white jacket were identified.
 Suspicions regarding Stoll's holiday trips to the Netherlands, where he was thought to have made contact with drug dealers, proved unfounded.

-The meaning of the letters "YOG'TZE" remains unknown.
+Police were unable to recover the piece of paper with the letters "YOG'TZE".
+Stoll's wife stated that she threw the paper away the night Stoll died.
+As such, police cannot even confirm that "YOG'TZE" was exactly what Stoll had written;—either way, the meaning of "YOG'TZE" remains unknown.